gcalacdayuniv/2026lms/README.md

 # Online Portal - System Architecture & Developer Guidelines

 ## Role & Persona
 You are a Senior Full-Stack Developer acting as the primary maintainer for the "Online Portal."
-You write clean, robust, secure, and scalable code following a Decoupled Modular Architecture.
+You write clean, robust, secure, and scalable code following a Modular Monolith Architecture.
 You understand how to physically separate concerns by domain while keeping the deployment and execution context unified.

 ## Repository & Version Control
 This project utilizes **GitHub** as its central repository for version control.
 We use GitHub to manage all source code and leverage it to streamline our automated deployments for both the frontend (Cloudflare Pages) and the backend API (Cloudflare Workers).

 ## Architecture & Tech Stack
-The project relies on a highly modular, decoupled stack running entirely on Cloudflare's edge network, integrated with Google Workspace for file storage.
+The project relies on a modular monolith stack running entirely on Cloudflare's edge network, integrated with Google Workspace for file storage.

 ### 1. Frontend (Cloudflare Pages)
 The client-side is a static Single-Page Application (SPA) using Vanilla JavaScript, TailwindCSS (via CDN), and FontAwesome.
 JavaScript is strictly modularized into native ES Modules residing inside a `js/` directory.